 Humanities (including Geography, History and RE)

 The curriculum is taught by highly skilled, flexible, creative and committed staff who put a huge amount of effort and time to ensure ALL areas of the curriculum are taught to a high standard.
 We also pride ourselves on the outstanding learning behaviours of our children who readily contribute and play an active role in their learning which is nurtured by the adults in the school.
 Alongside our curriculum we run our '10richment' programme of theme weeks throughout the year.
-Introduced in 2018, we have 10 theme weeks to develop further the soft skills in the children.
-This has proven to be very popular and successful in exposing the children to the wider world and promotes an appreciation to the various elements of the world around us and it's people.
+Introduced in 2018, we have 10 theme weeks to develop further the soft skills in the children and expose them to the 'hidden' curriculum.
+This has proven to be very popular and successful in exposing the children to the wider world and promotes an appreciation to the extraordinary diversity of the world around us and it's people.
 This year our theme weeks are:

 HUMAN RIGHTS WEEK

 HEALTHY WEEK 2 - (DIET AND NUTRITION)

 These weeks encourage staff to bring the curriculum to life by any means they feel is appropriate.
 This may involve trips or inviting visitors into school and generally being creative by linking these themes to areas of their curriculum e.g. Hero Week may result in a class researching the life of a local resident who does a lot of work for charity, a person who made a significant impact to society such as Mary Seacole, or a discussion in PSHE about the definition of Hero and its meanings.